Turkey evacuates 3 Greek sailors stuck in Djibouti

-Three Greek sailors stranded in Djibouti were evacuated Saturday with the help of Turkey’s Embassy of Djibouti on a Turkish Airlines (THY) flight.
+Three Greek sailors stranded in Djibouti were evacuated Saturday on a Turkish Airlines (THY) flight with the help of Turkey’s embassy in the East African country .

-Anadolu Agency (AA), citing diplomatic sources, reported that three Greek sailors, aged 68, 71 and 77, thanked the Turkish government and the embassy.
+Anadolu Agency (AA), citing diplomatic sources, reported that three Greek sailors, ages 68, 71 and 77, thanked the Turkish government and the embassy.

 The evacuation was carried out upon an official request from the Greek authorities.